 Q: How should I take Kodiak Ammo?

-A: As a dietary supplement, mix one scoop per 8-10 oz. of water.
+A: As a dietary supplement, mix on serving (one scoop) with 8-10 oz. of water.
 Shake well and consume during exercise on training days, or sip throughout the day on non-training days.

 Q: What are BCAAs?

 A: The branched chain amino acids are collectively made up of leucine, isoleucine, and valine.
 They are essential amino acids that cannot be produced by the body and can only be obtained through diet or supplementation.